Last updated in October 2018

-Besides the German Embassy, German institutions active in Nicaragua include the German-Nicaraguan Chamber of Commerce and Industry, the bilingual Deutsche Schule Managua, the German Academic Exchange Service (DAAD), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Kreditanstalt für Wiederaufbau (KfW) and the Friedrich-Ebert-Stiftung.
+Besides In addition to the German Embassy, German institutions active in Nicaragua include the German-Nicaraguan Chamber of Commerce and Industry, the a bilingual German School Deutsche Schule Managua, the German Academic Exchange Service (DAAD), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Kreditanstalt für Wiederaufbau (KfW), and the Friedrich-Ebert-Stiftung and numerous other German NGOs.

 There are 30 town-twinning arrangements between Nicaragua and Germany dating back to the 1980s and these make an important contribution to bilateral relations.
 In addition, more than 20 German non-governmental organisations are active in the country.